iotaledger/serialization.ixi/readme.md

 Notes :
  1. each field have an index.
 All indexes MUST be different and be continuous. (i.e. defining a field at index 0 ,1 and 3 is illegal because index 2 is missing)
  2. serializable fields are public (to simplify implementation)
  3. a converter must be specified for each field.
-The converter instruct serialization.ixi on how to convert raw trits to their deserialize form.
+The converter instruct serialization.ixi on how to convert field value to/from raw trits. serialization.ixi offer a few converter for usual types (numbers, trytes, ...) but a custom converter can be use to serialize more complex types.

 ##### Publish/serialize